History of the Texas Rangers (baseball): Washington Senators: 1961–1971

 Senators fans were livid.
 Enmity came to a head at the club's last game in Washington.
 Thousands of fans simply walked in without paying after the security guards left early, swelling the paid attendance of 14,460 to around 25,000, while fans unfurled a banner reading "SHORT STINKS".
 With the Senators leading 7–5 and two outs in the top of the ninth inning, several hundred youths stormed the field, raiding it for souvenirs.
 One man grabbed first base and ran off with it.
 With no security in sight and only three bases, umpire crew chief Jim Honochick forfeited the game to the New York Yankees.

 Even after the move, the Rangers retained the rights to the Senators name, which meant the current Washington team, who relocated from Montreal in 2005, would revive another longtime name, the Nationals (which was used by several NL teams in the 19th century, as well as the first AL Senators team from 1905 to 1955).
 However, the Rangers allowed the Nationals to use the curly W logo that originated with the expansion Senators.

 Naming of the Rangers

 After moving from Washington, the Senators were renamed after the Texas Rangers, the state-wide investigative law-enforcement agency which was founded by Stephen F. Austin in 1823 when Texas was part of Mexico, and whose mythology led to fictional characters such as The Lone Ranger and Walker, Texas Ranger.
-But the Rangers also had bouts as vigilante squads, when they abused their authority, including by lynching Hispanics.
-In the wake of 2020's Black Lives Matter protests, prominent mainstream voices have shined a light on the historical racism associated with the law-enforcement agency and called for the baseball team to abandon the Rangers name.
-The baseball team responded by committing to keeping the Rangers name.
+The franchise began as the Washington Senators in 1961, playing in Washington, D.C., before relocating to Arlington, Texas, in 1972 and becoming the Texas Rangers.
+This move marked a significant geographic and cultural shift for the club, beginning its long-term relationship with the Texas market.